The Best Lake Tahoe Beaches

 Other Lake Tahoe Beaches

-Even further south, close to the Nevada/California border, is Nevada Beach.
+Even farther south, near the Nevada/California border, is Nevada Beach.
 Nevada Beach is about a mile long and is the widest of Lake Tahoe’s beaches.
-Amenities include a day use pavilion, restrooms and a BBQ station located inside the pavilion.
+Amenities include a day-use pavilion, restrooms, and a BBQ station located inside the pavilion.
 This beach also offers tent camping, and it’s one of the few beach campgrounds on Lake Tahoe.

-Other notable Lake Tahoe beaches are Pope Beach, located on the South shore, lined by pine trees and great for swimming.
-Lester Beach is also known as "Bliss Beach'' because it is located within D.L.
+Other notable Lake Tahoe beaches are Pope Beach, located on the south shore, lined by pine trees and great for swimming.
+Lester Beach is also known as "Bliss Beach" because it is located within D.L.
 Bliss State Park.
 This beach offers expansive views of Lake Tahoe.
-Lastly, there is Kiva Beach, located along the West shore of Lake Tahoe and situated on National Forest land.
+Lastly, there is Kiva Beach, located along the west shore of Lake Tahoe on National Forest land.

 Reno Beaches